ForbesLindesay-Unmaintained/data-table/README.md

 ```

 The id must be a primitive type such as an int or a string.
 Each record must have a unique id.

+### DataSource#count(callback(err, count))

+Call callback with the number of rows in the table.
+If the number of rows is un-known, it should return -1.

 ### DataSource#getRows(options, callback)